Rosamì

 Verdict

 Rosamì holds a Michelin star and serves two blind tasting menus inside a Maltese-style villa on Balluta Bay.
-Seats are limited, Thursday and Sunday are dark, and the restaurant operates a narrow six-night window each week — which means this is one of the harder bookings in Malta.
+Seats are limited, Thursday and Sunday are dark, the restaurant operates a narrow six-night window each week — which means this is one of the harder bookings in Malta.
 If you want a structured, occasion-worthy dinner with Michelin credibility in St Julian's, Rosamì is the clearest answer.
 Book at least three to four weeks out, especially for Friday and Saturday.

 About Rosamì